 - Proof of employment and an active savings or checking account

-Upstart offers home improvement loans and other personal loans to borrowers without much credit history — they use your job history and education, in addition to your credit score, to assess risk.
-So, even if you don’t have much credit history yet, you can still qualify for a lower rate.
+Some homeowners may not have a robust credit history.
+If that’s you, don’t worry.
+You can still qualify for a low rate with Upstart.
+Upstart offers unsecured home improvement loans and other personal loans to borrowers without much credit history—they use your job history and education, in addition to your credit score, to assess risk.
 And you can pre-qualify with a soft credit check that won’t hurt your score.
 You can borrow as little as $1,000 and as much as $50,000, making Upstart a good option for those smaller home improvement jobs that might still be a little tough to swing financially.
 Other loan terms for Upstart borrowers include:

 - Repayment terms of three or five years